saylerb/mac-playbook/README.md

 * When symlinking vscode settings for the first time, settings files do not exist and the symlink fails.
 * Symlinking deprecation warning: need to specify hard or link
 * Set default node version to erbium
+* Add personal and work gitconfig to script